-One of the most common procedures that dog owners put their pets through is to neuter them.
+One of the most common procedures dog owners put their pets through is neutering them.
 Neutering, also known as surgical castration, involves the removal of the testicles of a male dog, eliminating their primary trigger for testosterone production.
 Neutering prevents your dog from breeding, making it essential for population control.
 That’s why many shelters include it as part of their adoption fee.
-With so many experts in favor of this method, is it the best option for everyone?
+With so many experts favoring this method, is it the best option for everyone?

 1. Major Risk of Complications After Sterilization Procedure

-For over 100 years, this procedure made it possible for anyone to prevent their dog from breeding.
+For over 100 years, this procedure allowed anyone to prevent their dog from breeding.
 It is the most common veterinary procedure performed, and the American Kennel Club estimates that 80% of all dogs are now sterilized.
 Unfortunately, complications after the procedure happen for many dogs.

 2. Increases Risk of Cancer and Joint Issues